-The parent company's primary sources of cash inflows are dividends from our insurance subsidiary, investment income, maturity of fixed income securities and sale proceeds from investments.
-The parent company's cash outflows are primarily interest and principal payments on long- and short-term debt, dividends to shareholders, common stock repurchases, pension contributions, investment purchases and general operating expenses.
-As of December 31, 2013, the parent company had \$1.532 billion in cash and marketable securities, providing strong liquidity to fund cash outflows, as needed.
+The parent company's primary sources of cash inflows are dividends from our insurance subsidiary, investment income and sale proceeds from investments.
+The parent company's cash outflows are primarily interest and principal payments on long- and short-term debt, dividends to shareholders, common stock repurchases and general operating expenses.
+The table below shows a summary, by the direct cash flow method, of the major sources and uses of cash flow of the parent company.